A Guide to The Human Side Of Business

 From Profit to Purpose: Stakeholder Capitalism

-The old model of business, known as Shareholder Primacy (the idea that a company exists solely to enrich its owners), is being replaced by Stakeholder Capitalism.
+The old business model, known as Shareholder Primacy (the idea that a company exists solely to enrich its owners), is being replaced by Stakeholder Capitalism.

 This framework, championed by the World Economic Forum, posits that a company must create value for all its stakeholders: employees, customers, suppliers, the community, and the environment.